Fusion Embedding for Pose-Guided Person Image Synthesis with Diffusion Model: Method

+During training, each batch consists of triplets $\{x_s, x_{tp}, x_t\}$ corresponding to the same identity.
+For each triplet, the model produces a fused embedding–target embedding pair $(e_f, e_t)$, which is treated as a positive pair in the contrastive objective.
+Target image embeddings from other triplets within the same batch are used as negative samples.
+As a result, the learning objective encourages $e_f$ to be close to its matched target embedding while being well separated from target embeddings of other triplets in the batch.
+Following~\cite{RN45}, the batch-based InfoNCE contrastive loss is defined as:

-Where $\psi_f$ and $\psi_t$ denote $e_f$ and $e_t$ respectively, $d$ represents the cosine similarity, $\tau$ is a temperature parameter controlling the range of the logits, and $B$ is the number of {source image, target pose, target image} triplets in a batch.
+where $\psi_f^i$ and $\psi_t^i$ denote the fused embedding $e_f$ and the target image embedding $e_t$ of the $i$-th sample in the batch, respectively.
+The function $d(\cdot,\cdot)$ represents cosine similarity, $\tau$ is a temperature parameter controlling the sharpness of the logits, and $B$ denotes the batch size.

-\subsubsection{Source-Enhanced Pose Fusion Approach.}
+\subsubsection{Source-Enhanced Pose Fusion Approach}

-In this study, we aim to separate the embeddings of source and target person images according to their poses in the embedding space.
-We integrate the source image embedding into the learning process, as detailed in Eq.
-4 and Eq.
-5. During the contrastive learning process, integrating the source image results in doubling the batch size, as illustrated in Eq.
-6.
+While the Baseline Approach aligns a fused embedding of the source image and target pose with the target image embedding, it does not explicitly enforce a separation between source and target image representations in the latent space, as illustrated in Fig.~\ref{fig:fig5}(A2).
+As a result, source appearance information can dominate the fused representation, particularly under large pose variations.

+To address this limitation, the proposed \textit{Source-Enhanced Pose Fusion Approach} introduces an explicit mechanism to distinguish source and target image embeddings under the target pose condition.
+The key idea is to incorporate the source image embedding directly into the contrastive learning objective as an explicit negative sample.

+During training, each batch is constructed from identity-preserving triplets $\{x_s^i, x_{tp}^i, x_t^i\}_{i=1}^{B}$.
+Using the shared IPF module, the source embedding $e_s^i$, the image–pose fused embedding $e_f^i$, and the target image embedding $e_t^i$ are extracted from each triplet.
+To explicitly introduce source embeddings as negatives, we extend the contrastive batch by reusing the source embeddings, resulting in $2B$ contrastive entries.
+For the first $B$ entries, the fused image-pose embeddings $e_f^i$ are paired with their corresponding target image embeddings $e_t^i$ as positive pairs.
+For the remaining $B$ entries, the source embeddings are reused to form additional contrastive entries, thereby explicitly exposing source representations to the contrastive objective.

+Under this formulation, each fused embedding $e_f^i$ treats its corresponding source embedding as an explicit negative sample, while all other entries in the batch act as implicit negatives through the InfoNCE normalization.
+This design enforces a pose-aware separation between source and target representations, encouraging the fused embedding to capture pose-conditioned distinctions rather than collapsing toward source appearance alone.
+Based on this formulation, we define the pose condition $\psi_p^i$ and the target condition $\psi_t^i$ as follows: